Review by CJ

-Overall, The Death of Superman is my favourite film in the DC Universe Animated Original Movies lineup so far.
-There are some great films in the collections but, despite my distraction by the animation style, The Death of Superman stands out above the rest by leaps and bounds in terms of plot, dialogue and characterisations.
+Overall, The Death of Superman is one of my favourite films in the DC Universe Animated Original Movies lineup so far.
+There are some great films in the collections but, despite my distraction by the animation style, The Death of Superman stands out by leaps and bounds in terms of plot, dialogue and characterisations.
 Highly recommended for anyone who loves the DC universe and their flagship characters.

 “Does that asteroid look unusual to you?”